JNRowe/river-configs/sections/run_background_services.rst

 Run background services
 -----------------------

-I manage all my background services with a |systemd| user session.  ``systemd`` handles all the gory details of process supervision, so that — for example — you don't need to implement your own hot reloading for your status script.
+I manage all my background services with a |systemd| user session.
+:program:`systemd` handles all the gory details of process supervision, so that — for example — you don't need to implement your own hot reloading for your status script.

 The interesting thing to notice below is that I use instances keyed off of ``WAYLAND_DISPLAY`` so that it is possible to run multiple sessions, which comes